databrickslabs/ucx/docs/content/docs/process/table_migration.md

-# Table migration process
+---
+title: Table Migration Process
+linkTitle: Table Migration
+---

 {{<callout type="warning">}}
 You are required to complete the [assessment workflow](docs/reference/workflows/assessment.md) before starting the table migration workflow.
 {{</callout>}}

+## Overview

 This section explains how to migrate Hive metastore data objects to Unity Catalog.

-The table migration process consists of more steps than only a [workflow](#table-migration-workflow), these steps are:
+The table migration process consists of more steps than only a [workflow](docs/reference/workflows/table_migration.md), these steps are:

 {{% steps %}}